Posted at Mar 3, 2020 1:15:00 PM by THAT Agency | Share

 Tracking marketing ROI is elusive.
-There are a variety of factors to consider: What specific metrics do you monitor?
-When do you measure?
 Strategies can often take a number of months to take full effect, and agencies course-correct and enhance their tactics regularly.
 It’s also true that there are a number of elements that are outside the marketing agency’s control (e.g., search engine algorithm changes) that can have an effect on results.

 The bottom line: accurately gauging yourdigital marketing return on investment can be a challenge.
 But it is one well worth tackling so you can direct your budget where it will have the most impact.

 Here are a few tips on tracking marketing ROI: